s-amberg/cpla/week14/README.md

-# No Week 14 in FS20!
+# No Week 14 in FS21!

-Use the [forum](https://moodle.hsr.ch/mod/forum/view.php?id=151989) on Moodle for questions.
+MS Teams for questions.